do as the Romans do. Yeah, yeah, a common phrase, whyrya posting about that?

 Si fueris alibi, vivito sicut ibi.

 Do as the Romans do when in Rome.
 We are not in Rome any more than we are in Willow Creek.
-Walther knew this, and in his day founded LCMS with like minded pastors to counter the efforts to recast Lutheran worship with what were called "new measures" drawn from churches with big attendance, supposedly taking forms that address people now better, as evidenced by bigger attendance, and endowing them with Lutheran content.
-Hey, that's just what they do now -- never mind that those forms are as they are precisely so as to not express the beliefs we have about worship.
+Walther knew this, and in his day founded LCMS with like minded pastors to counter the efforts to recast Lutheran worship with what were called "new measures" drawn from churches with big attendance, supposedly taking forms that better address people now, as evidenced by bigger attendance, and endowing them with Lutheran content.
+Hey, that's just what they do now -- never mind that those forms are as they are precisely so as not to express the beliefs we have about worship.

 Yet over a century later so many of us fall for the same siren call of the new measures of our day, trying to adopt them, in hopes of getting the numbers the churches from which they are taken, and imbue them with a Lutheran content.
 And so many others try to counter that with a tradition that is no tradition at all but simply taking another non-Lutheran new measure, the novus ordo of Vatican II, and making it our own, joining the bandwagon of liturgical heterodox churches whose common property such adaptations have become.

 And in neither case remaining true to Ambrose's advice, not to mention to what our Confessions say -- "nearly all the usual ceremonies are also preserved", "we keep many traditions that are leading to good order (1Cor.
 14:40) in the Church, such as the order of Scripture lessons in the Mass and the chief holy days."
-Not revised, not adapted, not recast as soon as Rome makes a move, not to locate ourselves within developments in the wider Christian community, but to PRESERVE, to KEEP, except only that which, not that is not found in the Gospel, but that contradicts the Gospel.
+Not revised, not adapted, not to be recast as soon as Rome makes a move, not to locate ourselves within developments in the wider Christian community, but to PRESERVE, to KEEP, except only that which, not that is not found in the Gospel, but that contradicts the Gospel.

 In these two equal but opposite departures from the basis of our liturgical reform we find the greatest challenge, which is not external but internal, to the presentation of the faith of the Augsburg Confession now.